playdigidash/openhub/README.md

 ### Additional Notes

-If you’re submitting this as an internship project, you might want to add a note at the end of your README mentioning your contributions, like:

 > **Contributions**: This project was developed during an internship with Lid Vizion.
 My contributions included implementing the `ModelViewer` and `MeshyApp` components, integrating the API for model generation, designing the UI, and adding animations for a modern user experience.

 This README provides a thorough overview of your project, making it accessible and easy to understand for other developers or potential users.
-Let me know if you’d like further customization!